 The National Institute of Neurologic Disorders and Stroke (2018) indicated that when headaches occur 3 or more times a month, preventive treatment is usually recommended:

 "Drug therapy, biofeedback training, stress reduction, and elimination of certain foods from the diet are the most common methods of preventing and controlling migraine and other vascular headaches.
-Drug therapy for migrains is often combined with biofeedback and relaxation training."
+Drug therapy for migraines is often combined with biofeedback and relaxation training."

 In the guidelines on adult cancer pain (V.1.2019), the National Comprehensive Cancer Network (NCCN) recommends biofeedback as an evidence-based treatment modality (2A recommendation).